abingham/prosemirror-tauri/README.md

 ### Rust/tauri code

 The Rust code lives in `src-tauri`.
 Right now this is completely unchanged from what Tauri's 'quick start' tool produced.
-The `tauri.conf.json` files configures it, and the most important part of this file is probably the `build/distDir` setting which tells Tauri where the web-based UI stuff lives (i.e. the `dist` directory).
+The `tauri.conf.json` files configures it, and the most important part of this file is probably the `build/distDir` setting which tells Tauri where the web-based UI stuff lives (i.e. the `src` directory).

 ### HTML/JS/CSS stuff

-The web UI is straight HTML/CSS/JS, bundled with [webpack](https://webpack.js.org/).
-When you build the UI stuff, it's bundled into the `dist` directory where Tauri looks for it.
-So remember to re-bundle your UI stuff before building the Tauri app.
+The web/UI stuff is straightforward HTML/CSS/javascript.
+We're not (yet) using a bundler or framework.
+It's all in the `src` directory.